-Beyond Home Bias: Foreign Portfolio Holdings and Information Heterogeneity
+Beyond Home Bias: International Portfolio Holdings and Information Heterogeneity

-We provide new evidence that international portfolios reflect the underlying heterogeneity in investors' beliefs.
+We show that international portfolios reflect the underlying heterogeneity in investors' beliefs.
 Using data on foreign sovereign debt holdings of European banks matched with their forecasts on future bond yields, we find that expecting higher returns and having more accurate forecasts are associated with larger bond holdings.
 Crucially, the elasticity of portfolio holdings to expected returns is increasing in the precision of the forecast, implying that investors optimally exploit comparative advantages in information production.
-We rationalize the results in a model where partial information specialization arises endogenously, which leads to further testable implications that we confirm in the data.
+We rationalize the results in a model where partial information specialization arises endogenously by introducing some degree of unlearnable uncertainty about asset payoffs.

 JEL Classification: F21, F36, G11, D82